 Pressure ulcers (pressure sores)

-Pressure ulcers can affect any part of the body that's put under pressure.
-They're most common on bony parts of the body, such as the heels, elbows, hips and base of the spine.
+Pressure ulcers usually form on bony parts of the body, such as the heels, elbows, hips and tailbone.

 - a patch of skin that feels warm, spongy or hard

 - pain or itchiness in the affected area of skin

 The ulcers usually develop gradually, but can sometimes appear over a few hours.

 They can become a blister or open wound.
 If left untreated, they can get worse and eventually reach deeper layers of skin or muscle and bone.